-Scriptures for Healing: The Disciples
+Scriptures for Healing: the Disciples in Action

-The disciples are the close circle of Jesus hand-picked followers that He was training to believe what He believed and to do the works that He did which included the 'children's bread' - healing and deliverance.
-The Holy Spirit recorded occasions which demonstrate both their success and their failure while they were still 'babes in Christ.'
+The disciples are the close circle of Jesus hand-picked followers that He was training to believe what He believed and to do the works that He did which included the "children's bread" - healing and deliverance.
+The Holy Spirit recorded occasions which demonstrate both their success and their failure while they were still "babes in Christ."
 This is certainly intended to be an encouragement to us: We too are disciples, hand-picked by Jesus and we too experience failure along with success.
 May we learn from both.

 The seventy-two returned with joy, saying, 'Lord, even the demons are subject to us in your name!'
 Luke 10:17

 Lessons the Disciples Can Teach Us

 The disciples who walked with Jesus during His three years of ministry were given authority by Him to heal 'every disease and affliction' and to cast out spirits.
 But they were not always successful as their failure to liberate the demonized boy demonstrated.
 We can draw some encouraging insights from these two glimpses into this seldom recorded aspect of the disciple's lives: